GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

   - /docs/
 ---

-Glacier is a step-by-step protocol for storing bitcoins in a highly secure manner.
+Glacier is a step-by-step, highly secure protocol for storing bitcoin.

 It is intended for:

 * **Personal storage**: Glacier does not address institutional security needs such as internal controls, transparent auditing, and preventing access